 PROGRAMME. — The programme of the webinar is available: here.

-- A synthesis of the presentation and discussion will be produced and published on the EAN website. ◼︎
+- A synthesis of the presentation and discussions will be produced and published here. ◼︎

 Clement, 2021.
 Keeping the ICRP recommendations fit for purpose, C. Clement et al. 2021 Journal of Radioogical Protection 41 1390.

 Cool, 2013.
 Review of the ICRP system of protection: the approach to existing exposure situations, D. A. Cool, March 2015, Annals of the ICRP 44(1 Suppl).

 EAN, 2021.
 European ALARA Network Strategic Agenda 2021-2026.

 Euratom, 2013.
 Council Directive 2013/59/Euratom of 5 December 2013 laying down basic safety standards for protection against the dangers arising from exposure to ionising radiation, Official Journal of the European Union, L 013, 17 January 2014.